manurFR/turingmachine/README.md

     $ python turing.py --generate-booklet

-This will generate a pdf booklet with 9 pages of 15 random games each, for every combination of 4, 5 or 6 verifiers and diificulties EASY, STANDARD or HARD.
+This will generate a pdf booklet with 9 pages of 15 random games each, for every combination of 4, 5 or 6 verifiers and difficulties EASY, STANDARD or HARD.

 ## Usage : finding all valid solutions for a set of verifiers